-Your credit score comes from your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was developed as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+"Profiling" was as bad a word when these scores were first invented as it is today.
+Credit scoring was envisioned as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.

-To get a credit score, you must have an active credit account with a payment history of at least six months.
-This history ensures that there is sufficient information in your report to build a score.
-If you don't meet the minimum criteria for getting a credit score, you might need to establish a credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
+This history ensures that there is enough information in your report to calculate a score.
+Some folks don't have a long enough credit history to get a credit score.
+They should spend a little time building up a credit history before they apply.